chromatone/chromatone.center/practice/midi/visualizer/index.md

 ---
 title: File visualizer
-subtitle: Render a MIDI-file to a colorful picture
+description: Render a MIDI-file to a colorful picture
 date: 2021-05-20

 cover: midi-visual.svg